Back to Blog

 Real-World Examples

-• With a BNPL plan, you pay $125 upfront and three installments of $125 over six weeks, potentially interest-free.
+• With a BNPL plan, you’d pay $125 upfront and three more installments of $125 over six weeks.
+If you're on time, it's likely interest-free.

-• With a Credit Card, you might choose to pay the minimum of $25 monthly.
-However, at a 20% APR, this could add an additional $100 of interest over a year if not paid off promptly.
+• With a Credit Card, you could pay the minimum of $25 each month.
+But at a 20% APR, that convenience could cost you an extra $100 in interest over a year if you don't pay it off sooner.

 Common Mistakes or Considerations

-• Credit Score Impact: Missing BNPL payments can lead to fees and potentially damage your credit score if reported to credit bureaus.
+• Credit Score Impact: Missing BNPL payments can lead to fees.
+If the service reports to credit bureaus, those late payments could damage your credit score.

 Bottom Line